maxcountryman/flask-login/docs/index.rst

 generated, then the request is OK.

-If the identifiers do not match in `basic` mode, or when the session is permanent, then the session will simply be marked as non-fresh, and anything requiring a fresh login will force the user to re-authenticate.
+If the identifiers do not match in `basic` mode, or when the session is permanent (and session protection is active), then the session will simply be marked as non-fresh, and anything requiring a fresh login will force the user to re-authenticate.
 (Of course, you must be already using fresh logins where appropriate for this to have an effect.)